-Michael D. Yapko, Ph.D., is a clinical psychologist and marriage and family therapist residing in Fallbrook, California.
+Michael D. Yapko, Ph.D., is a clinical psychologist and marriage and family therapist residing in Southern California.
 He is internationally recognized for his work in developing strategic, outcome-focused psychotherapies, the advanced clinical applications of hypnosis, and active, short-term non-pharmacological treatments of depression.
 He routinely teaches to professional audiences all over the world.
 To date, he has been invited to present his ideas and methods to colleagues in more than 30 countries across six continents, and all over the United States.

-He emphasizes all we have learned from studying effective treatments, especially how important it is to empower people to evolve better skills in coping and problem solving, as well as other key life-management skills.
 Therapy isn’t just about feeling better – it’s about being better.
 Dr. Yapko’s major point is both simple and compelling: Tough things happen in life and people who have the skills to manage their lives, including their moods and behavior, do better than those who don’t.
 Beyond effective treatment, he also highlights the role of skill building in developing strategies of prevention.

 On the personal side, Dr. Yapko and his wife Diane have been happily married nearly 45 years.
 Diane is a retired pediatric speech-language pathologist who specialized in working with children on the autistic spectrum.
 Together, they enjoy traveling and hiking in the Great Outdoors in their spare time.